RockingShip/jsFractalZoom/README.md

 ## Experience the fractal zoomer

-Click on the image above to start the zoomer at that location.
+Click on the image above to start the zoomer at the presented location.

 Suggestions for the best experience: